FAQs licensing for film events

 Visit cefm.co.uk for more details.

-- A TEN is no longer required for a 'not-for-profit' film
+- A TEN is not required for a 'not-for-profit' film exhibition

-exhibition held in community premises between 8am and 11pm on any
+held in community premises between 8am and 11pm on any day,

-day, provided that: the audience does not exceed 500; the organiser
+provided that: the audience does not exceed 500; the organiser gets

 ensures that each such screening abides by age classification